magarveylab/maple-publication/README.md

 The required Qdrant databases for inference are provided as QdrantSnapshots.zip in the accompanying [Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.15226521)

 ### Restoring Qdrant Databases
 To restore the Qdrant databases, ensure that the snapshot files (unzipped) are placed [here](https://github.com/magarveylab/maple-publication/tree/main/Maple/Embedder/QdrantSnapshots) and run the following command.
+The script requires approximately 12 GB of memory and takes about 20 minutes to complete.
 ```
 conda activate MapleEmbedder2
 python restore_qdrant.py